kmiloarguello/nota-keeper-backend/README.md

 Moreover the project documentation can be found in the `http://localhost:8000/docs` endpoint.

+> To see the detailed docs, check : https://nota-keeper-backend-qsq8y.ondigitalocean.app/docs

 ## Things to Improve

 - Add authentication and authorization to secure the application.